mcfletch/2daypython/guessinggame.rst

 ---------------

 * Modify your script to track the number of guesses and report to the user
-* (Advanced) Modify your script to report to the user what numbers could still be the answer based on their guesses so far
-* (Advanced) Figure out the best strategy to win the game, suggest the best guess to the user
+* Figure out the best strategy to win the game